 3. Obtain a minimum $20,000 surety bond or an amount determined by the commissioner.
-Bonds will never exceed $500,000 annually.
-Bonds may be waived if the business minimum net worth must be three times or more than the required bond amount set by the commissioner.
+Surety bonds will never exceed $500,000 annually.
+Bonds may be waived if the business minimum net worth must be three times or more than the required surety bond amount set by the commissioner.
 A compiled financial statement for Class 2 or Reviewed financials statement for Class 1 is required for the waiver.

 The formula to determine the bond amount is as follows:

 1st 1,000,000 bushel capacity ___ x .20 = ___

 2nd 1,000,000 bushel capacity ___x .15 = ___

 Over 2,000,000 bushel capacity ___ x .10 = ___

 Dollar amount of grain purchased from producers in last 12 months $___ x 10% = b.) ____